rebel7580/ESP8266-Wemo-and-HomeVisionXL-Plug-in/README.md

 1. Once downloaded, you should be able to discover the device with Alexa.
 It will appear as a "WeMo Switch" with the name you set in the code.
 1. HomeVision control of the devices is achieved via the [wemo.hap](https://github.com/rebel7580/ESP8266-Wemo-and-HomeVisionXL-Plug-in/blob/master/wemo.hap) HomeVisionXL plug-in.
 Download the plug-in to your HomeVisionXL's plugin directory and enable it via the Plugin Manager.
 1. The plug-in's configuration screen allows you to enter multiple device names and their corresponding IP addresses, or discover them.
-1. Test the plug-in my using the HomeVisionXL's Serial Command Test screen.
+1. Test the plug-in by using the HomeVisionXL's Serial Command Test screen.
 1. Once you have it working via the Serial Command Test screen. you can include appropriate serial commands into your schedule.
 1. You can use NetIO to control the devices as well.